CHow4/Human-Resources-Dashboard/README.md

 ***Note: The total number of active and terminated employees used in the calculations are based on employees' as of 9/22/24***

 ### Recommendations:
+- Focus on reducing turnover in Auditing, Legal, and Training.
+- Enhance diversity initiatives, especially in underrepresented racial groups.
+- Analyze the decline in employee count post-2018 for insights into workforce reduction.
+- Strengthen remote work policies to support the 24.9% remote workforce.
+- Leverage strong tenure in Sales, HR, and Accounting for retention strategies.
+- To lower the overall turnover rate (11.65%), improve employee engagement through career development programs, mentorship, and flexible work policies.